 If the pectus excavatum dent is deep, the breastbone will press against the heart and lungs more, causing a sharper ache.

-This is frequent in sufferers with mild cases of pectus excavatum, with Haller Index higher than 3.25.
+This is frequent in sufferers with Haller Index higher than 3.5.

-If the Haller Index of your pectus excavatum is lower than 3.25, then the chances of you experiencing chest pain are meager.
+If the Haller Index of your pectus excavatum is lower than 3.5, then the chances of you experiencing chest pain are smaller.

 It provides support to the anterior chest wall area, keeping it snug and warm.